EAGrimaldi/color_code/README.md

 # Requirements

 Written with Sublime Text Build 4121.
+I believe at least Build 4075 is required.

 You probably need to install [Package Control](https://packagecontrol.io/installation).
 And maybe also [PackageDev](https://github.com/SublimeText/PackageDev)?